FrançaisEnglishEspañolItalianoDeutschPortuguêsNederlandsPolski

 Revenue vs Net Income

 Some founders hear “income” and think of gross income (revenue minus COGS).
 Others mean net income (the true bottom line after everything).
+The revenue vs income split has more nuance than most realise.

 The distinction matters: